 That follows for the reds, with the fruit picked early to retain vibrant fruit freshness and crunchy structures.
 The making is as hands-off as possible, but using ceramic eggs, concrete tanks and oval foudres, alongside more typical neutral oak barrels, with an emphasis placed on building texture and early interest in the wines.
 The only addition that is made to the wines is as little sulphur as is necessary.

-Synonyms are somewhat the order of the day, with vermentino referred to as such, and also by the Ligurian variant pigato and the French tag, rolle.
+Synonyms are somewhat the order of the day under the Koerner Wine labels, with vermentino referred to as such, and also by the Ligurian variant pigato and the French tag, rolle.
 Sciacarello and mammolo, Corsican and Tuscan synonyms, as with nielluccio and sangiovese (though the link between these two is disputed), get a run on the same label, and grenache takes on a Sardinian accent as cannonau.
-This could all read as a bit of smoke and mirrors, but not in the hands of the Koerners, with the suggestions all just playing out as subtle indicators that these are wines of thoughtful difference, built with food and accessibility in mind.
+This could all read as a bit of smoke and mirrors, but not in the hands of Koerner Wine, with the suggestions all just playing out as subtle indicators that these are wines of thoughtful difference, built with food and accessibility in mind.

 In 2019, the Young Gun of Wine was awarded to the Koerners.
 The winemaking duo were lauded for the ‘La Corse’, a red blend that includes sciacarello, which YGOW founder Rory Kent summed up as, “A light, bright, easy-drinking red, with layers of interest in the glass…”

 They’ve become an emerging force and beacon for future creativity in the Clare Valley, a region perhaps somewhat isolated and traditional.
 What they’re doing, and how they’re doing it, make them a poster child for new wine labels today.